j-sripad/colon_crypt_segmentation/README.md

 ![image](viz_overlays/MDS_train_test.jpg)

-The training and test datapoints are overlapping
+The training and test datapoints are overlapping.

 Here
 - class 1 represents the feature representation of a patch which has atleast one crypt.